Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

     cat ubuntu/var/log/auth.log | grep -i failed

-- We see that kevin has been to brute force his way in from: 192.168.127.130
+- We see that kevin has been trying to brute force his way in from: 192.168.127.130

 # Identify Timestamp Of The Suspicious Sudo Python Command: